azer/new-list/README.md

 ## new-list

-Creates native JavaScript arrays with [PubSub](http://github.com/azer/new-pubsub) interfaces that lets you subscribe to changes.
+Creates native JavaScript arrays with [PubSub](http://github.com/azer/new-pubsub) interfaces that you can subscribe to changes.

 ```js